 My Hiking Plan

 For example, I will cut across the forest to reach Matildaville Trail which is named after the ruins of the Patowmack Company’s headquarters and construction site.
-It once featured the company superintendent’s house, a market, gristmill, sawmill, foundry, inn, ice house, workers’ barracks, boarding houses, and a few small homes.
+It once featured the company superintendent’s house, a market, a gristmill, a sawmill, a foundry, an inn, an ice house, workers’ barracks, boarding houses, and a few small homes.
 From there my path will take me past Sandy’s Landing and Cow Hoof Rock before it verges onto Ridge Trail.
 Across the water lies mysterious locales, such as Bear Island.
 (I don’t see any bears.)

 Difficult Run Trail